Gawkgiver/ParadoxPatcher/README.md

 # And much more
 But wait, there's even more to discover! **Paradox Patcher** is packed with additional features and surprises waiting to be explored.
 From quality-of-life enhancements to hidden Easter eggs, there's always something new to uncover within the depths of this versatile tool.

+# Getting Started

+# Installation
+Clone or download the **Paradox Patcher** repository (which can be found [here](https://github.com/Gawkgiver/ParadoxPatcher/releases/tag/ParadoxPatcher)) to your local machine.
+Run the .bat file to launch the tool.
+# Usage
+1. Launch **Paradox Patcher**.
+2. Explore the various features and customization options available.
+3. Select your desired settings and configurations.
+4. Click 'Apply' to implement the changes.
+5. Launch Gorilla Tag and prepare to experience the game in a whole new way!
+6. # Disclaimer
+**Paradox Patcher** is provided for educational and entertainment purposes only.
+The developers do not endorse or condone the use of cheats or modifications to gain an unfair advantage or disrupt the gaming experience of others.
+Use Paradox Patcher responsibly and at your own risk.
+# Support
+Encountering issues or have ideas for new features?
+We're here to help!
+Feel free to [create an issue](https://github.com/your-username/your-repository-name/issues) on GitHub to report bugs, provide feedback, or suggest improvements.
+Your input is invaluable as we strive to make **Paradox Patcher** the best it can be.
+# Contributing
+We welcome contributions from the community!
+Whether it's fixing bugs, adding new features, or improving documentation, your contributions are highly appreciated.
+Fork the repository, make your changes, and submit a pull request – together, let's make **Paradox Patcher** even better!
+# License
+**Paradox Patcher** is licensed under the MIT License.
+Feel free to modify, distribute, and use the code in accordance with the terms outlined in the license agreement.